microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The minor contrast difference between the perfusion agent to generate the replica of the vascular network an the mineralized bone makes it problematic to distinguish bone tissue and vasculature.
 To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].
 Such a decalcification procedure makes simultaneous assessment of bone microstructure and vascular morphology impossible [@doi:10.1038/s41598-017-13632-5].
+Although in a recent study of Rosenblum et al. [@doi:10.1016/j.crmeth.2021.100151], in a small animal model study without biomedical implants, it was shown that this limitation can be overcome by iterative microCT-imaging (pre- and post-decalcification).

 Intravascular contrast-agent-enhanced microCT has the potential to overcome these issues.
 It has become a method of choice for the evaluation of angiogenesis in bone tissue engineering and remodeling applications [@doi:10.1089/ten.teb.2008.0153; @doi:10.1016/j.bone.2011.09.051; @doi:10.1152/ajpcell.00195.2022].